cedlemo/lobotomy/README.md

 User create a new Lobotomy::Quiz class that load this file and generate a new quiz.
 User can see his stats and save them.

 ###Examples:
-Code examples for a simple quiz and a more advanced ones.
+Code examples for a simple quiz and more advanced ones.

 ####Simple example:
 Here is a simple quiz that just displays if your answer is good or wrong.